nwops/bolt/documentation/bolt_examples.md

 - Write a Bolt plan to apply Puppet code and orchestrate the deployment of a package resource using the Chocolatey provider.

 ### 1. Build a project-specific configuration using a Bolt project directory Bolt runs in the context of a project directory.
 This directory contains all of the configuration, code, and data loaded by Bolt.

-1. Create a module using the PDK command `pdk new module puppet_choco_tap`

-2. To make the module a Bolt project directory, add a `bolt.yaml` file.
+1. Create a directory called `puppet_choco_tap` and add a bolt.yaml file.
+Whenever you run Bolt inside this project directory, it will load the code and configuration.

-3. Create an inventory file to store information about your nodes.
+2. Create an inventory file to store information about your nodes.
 This is stored as `inventory.yaml` by default in the project directory.
 Add the following code:

 ```
 groups: